NICER Magnetar Burst Catalog: Results and Discussion

-The results of the power-law spectral fits are shown in Figure \ref{fig:Gm}, which display the distributions of photon index ($\Gamma$) and corresponding flux ($F_{\rm{PL}}$).
-A normal distribution fit to SGR~1935+2154 group yields a mean $\Gamma$ of 0.45 and a standard deviation of 0.44.
-Overall, the burst spectra are systematically harder than those of the magnetars persistent emission in quiescence.
 The flux distribution obtained from the power-law model is broadly consistent with that derived from the blackbody model, indicating that the inferred burst fluxes are not strongly dependent on the chosen spectral model.

+We also calculate the emission radius ($R$) from the normalization of the blackbody flux.
+The distribution of $R$ is shown in the top panel of Figure~\ref{fig:R}.
+The distances used to calculate $R$ are adopted from \citet{2014ApJS..212....6O,2023MNRAS.526.1287C} and the references therein, as well as \citet{2021ApJ...920L...4E,2022ApJ...924..136Y}.
+Fitting the $R$ distribution of SGR~1935+2154 group with a log-normal function yields a peak at 5.0\,km and a 16--84\% quantile range of 3.4--7.4\,km.
+The size of the thermal emitting region is mostly consistent with previous work \citep{2020ApJ...904L..21Y}.
+Most bursts show $R$ values larger than the typical emitting size of surface thermal emission from neutron stars, about 3\,km \citep[e.g.,][]{2023MNRAS.520.4068C,2023MNRAS.526.1287C}.
+This suggests that the burst emission likely originates from a fireball at higher altitude rather than directly from the neutron star surface.